pabloleone/stream-monitor/README.md

 The service is implemented as a deamon.

-Execute the nest project using `docker compose up` and in another terminal execute the streamer daemon using `node streamSimulator.js`
+Execute the nest project using `docker compose up --build` (read the README.md within NestJs project) and in another terminal execute the streamer daemon using `node streamSimulator.js` (install deps first)

 ---